CPLynch/btas/Objects.md

 typeof() can be used to see the data type, execpt for null as null was intended originally to represent the lack of an object, therefore making typeof(identifier) where var identifier = null consistent when identifier is expecting an object.

+ECMAscript specifies normal and exotic objects.
+Normal objects are object with the standard internal slots and methods.
+Exoctic objects may override default implementations of internal methods.

+Error objects: typically, when the spec says an error should be thrown, it only specifies the type of error, not the error message.